 How Biofeedback Is Used To Treat Stress

-Biofeedback can be used to treat combat veterans diagnosed with PTSD, or post-traumatic stress disorder, which is often associated with events experienced during combat.
-In particular, biofeedback can be used to increase heart rate variability, which is associated with enhanced attention and short-term memory.
+Biofeedback therapy is often used to treat those diagnosed with post-traumatic stress disorder (PTSD).
+In particular, biofeedback may increase heart rate variability, which is associated with enhanced attention and short-term memory.

-Biofeedback, in the form of neurofeedback, can also be used to help patients regulate emotional responses and practice engaging in calm, relaxed states.
-Even very small adjustments to physical symptoms of stress and PTSD can result in a meaningful reduction of symptoms, prompting military organizations to adopt this form of biofeedback as a viable treatment option even for very resistant cases of PTSD.
-Biofeedback has been shown to reduce the symptoms of PTSD, in some cases significantly, and can complement a variety of other treatment options.
+In the form of neurofeedback therapy, biofeedback may also help clients manage emotional responses and practice engaging in calm, relaxed states.
+Minor adjustments to physical symptoms of stress may result in a meaningful reduction of emotional symptoms.
+Biofeedback has been shown to reduce the symptoms of PTSD, in some cases significantly, and it can complement a variety of other treatment options.

 Biofeedback has also been shown to be effective in reducing stress levels in soldiers exposed to combat.
-Biofeedback techniques can increase mental and psychological resilience, allowing soldiers to learn how to better respond to stressful situations and make decisions under pressure.
-In one study, soldiers trained in stress-reduction biofeedback methods were better able to perform first aid during a simulated ambush, reflecting how biofeedback allowed them to regulate their emotional and physical responses to stress.
+The techniques in this type of therapy may increase mental and psychological resilience, allowing soldiers to learn how to respond better to stressful situations and make decisions under pressure.
+In one study, soldiers trained in stress-reduction biofeedback methods were better able to perform first aid during a simulated ambush, reflecting how biofeedback allowed them to control their emotional and physical responses to stress.

-This training can also reduce the mental and psychological load of combat, resulting in a reduced rate of PTSD and other emotional distress among those serving in the armed forces.
-Biofeedback can, therefore, not only reduce the symptoms of mental distress during and after combat but can also improve mental and emotional fitness regardless of the circumstances.
-In this way, biofeedback can be used as part of a holistic approach that emphasizes healthy behavior and coping mechanisms in a variety of different areas, including physical, mental, and emotional health.
+This training may also reduce the mental and psychological load of combat, resulting in a reduced rate of PTSD and other mental health conditions among those serving in the armed forces.
+In this way, biofeedback can be part of a holistic approach that emphasizes healthy behavior and coping mechanisms in various areas, including physical, mental, and emotional health.

 Other Applications Of Biofeedback

-In addition to helping to monitor and reduce stress and PTSD, biofeedback also has a variety of other different applications, including incontinence, chronic pain, headaches and migraines, and decision-making.
+In addition to monitoring and reducing stress and PTSD, biofeedback has various applications, including for incontinence, chronic pain, headaches and migraines, and decision-making.

 Using Biofeedback To Manage Stress At Home

-Biofeedback is traditionally used in a medical setting, often in a hospital or doctor's office, and with the supervision and instruction of a medical professional.
-When used in these settings, biofeedback often involves expensive sensory equipment that allows both doctors and patients to monitor the body's feedback in real-time.
-This form of biofeedback can often be especially effective in treating otherwise imperceptible bodily elements like temperature, muscle tension, and brain activity.
+Biofeedback is most often used in a medical setting, often in a hospital or doctor's office, and with the supervision and instruction of a medical professional.
+When used in these settings, biofeedback involves sensory equipment that allows doctors and patients to monitor the body's feedback in real-time.
+This form of biofeedback can often be effective for noticing otherwise imperceptible bodily elements, such as temperature, muscle tension, and brain activity.

 Benefits Of Biofeedback

-Biofeedback has been shown to help treat or reduce the symptoms of many different kinds of illnesses.
-Also, biofeedback is noninvasive and has few requirements.
-Biofeedback may allow people to reduce their dependence on medication and is a viable alternative when people are temporarily unable to take medication, such as during pregnancy.
-Biofeedback is also very safe and offers few risks in terms of long-term treatment.
-The strategies used during biofeedback sessions can be broadly implemented in everyday life.
+Biofeedback has been shown to help treat or reduce the symptoms of many illnesses.
+In addition, it can be noninvasive and may have few requirements.
+Biofeedback may also allow people to reduce their dependence on medication and be a viable alternative when people are temporarily unable to take medication, such as during pregnancy.

-Biofeedback can also help people to feel more in control over their bodies and their health.
-By learning to listen to small signals in the body, patients can effectively regulate physical and emotional symptoms.
-This can help patients to feel less disconnected and more embodied.
-It can also give real relief to those going through chronic conditions such as pain, migraines, and mental health issues.
+Tracking bodily sensations may also help clients feel more in control over their bodies and health.
+By learning to listen to small signals in the body, clients may be able to manage physical and emotional symptoms effectively.
+This process may help them feel less disconnected and more embodied.
+It can also give natural relief to those going through chronic conditions, such as pain, migraines, and mental health conditions.

-If you're experiencing an unhealthy amount of stress and anxiety, you could benefit from biofeedback as well as a variety of other treatments.
-Stress and anxiety can have many adverse side effects and can have a significant impact on your quality of life.
-The good news is that stress and anxiety are very common, and can be treated and managed in a variety of ways.
-Common treatments for stress and anxiety can include medication, lifestyle changes like diet and exercise, and therapy.
+If you're experiencing stress and anxiety, you might benefit from biofeedback alongside other treatments.
+Stress and anxiety can have several adverse side effects and significantly impact your quality of life.
+However, stress and anxiety are common and can be treated and managed.
+Common treatments for stress and anxiety can include medication, therapy, and lifestyle changes like diet and exercise.

-If you’re already experiencing stress, you may not want to also deal with traffic, sit in a waiting room, or potentially miss work just to attend therapy.
-With online counseling through BetterHelp, you’ll be able to participate in therapy from the comfort of your home, via live chat, videoconferencing, voice call, or messaging.
-And you’ll be able to reach out to your licensed therapist anytime, day or night—just send a message and they will get back to you as soon as they are able.
-The mental health professionals at BetterHelp can give you information and techniques for managing stress and living a balanced, healthy life.
-Read below for counselor reviews, from those experiencing similar issues.
+With online counseling through a platform like BetterHelp, you can participate in therapy from the comfort of your home via live chat, videoconferencing, or voice call.
+You may also be able to reach out to your licensed therapist 24/7.
+You can message them, and they will reply as soon as possible.
+The mental health professionals available online can give you information and techniques for managing stress and living a balanced, healthy life.

 “Marcia has been helping me navigate a very difficult time in my life.
 I have noticed my stress and anxiety levels have decreased since working with her.
 I now have someone qualified to speak to about the things that have been troubling me this year.”